Summer Music Lessons

 Please be sure to include your summer schedule availability as requested on the lesson registration form so that we can work to schedule accordingly.

-This New York Times article explains how the lessons of music can last a life-time even if you only play for a few years.
+This national geographic article explains how the lessons of music can last a life-time.